PcVolumeControl/PcVolumeControlWindows/README.md

 # Client/Server Protocol
 The protocol for interacting with the Windows server is as follows:

-The client should open a raw TCP connection that will be used to exchange JSON strings.
+The client should open a raw TCP connection that will be used to exchange JSON strings terminated by a new line character.

 When a client first connects it will receive an initial update on the state of the PC's audio systems.